NiclO1337/pp3-dream-achiever/README.md

 ### Security

-Validating every user input protects against malicious attacks.
+Validating every user input creates a defensive design that runs correctly and keeps running no matter what action the user takes.

-User data is not stored, therefor the user can feel completely safe entering their sensitive information into this application.
+User data is not saved, so everyone can feel completely safe entering their sensitive information into this application.

 <details><summary>Screenshot of the security feature</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1700310997/feature-security_tbofb7.jpg" alt="Picture of the security feature" width="600"/></p> </details>